Beverley Brown – Interim Digital Content Director

 - Digital content transformation as an interim director and programme director

-- Judge at DXA ’18 UK Digital Experience Awards
+- Chair of Judges at DXA UK Digital Experience Awards

 - Conference speaking engagements including the Content Strategy Applied Conference